Museum Fellows Term

 Mentoring and Growth

 The Museum Fellows Term offers the advantages of study-away learning coupled with the small community, individual attention, and pedagogy of self-directed inquiry that students experience on campus.
-While in New York, Fellows work closely with program director Liz White and Elizabeth Smith, executive director of the Helen Frankenthaler Foundation, as well as with their museum supervisors.
+While in New York, Fellows work closely with program director Liz White, as well as program faculty and internship supervisors.
+In 2024 visiting faculty members include Antonio Sergio Bessa, chief curator emeritus at the Bronx Museum of the Arts and Elizabeth Smith, Executive Director of the Helen Frankenthaler Foundation.

 Experiential Learning and Connections